gpaumier/gp2/src/backburner/scenario cards.rst

    The Great Equalizer of Knowledge

-* Thanks to the machines’ ability to ingest and understand content in any language, knowledge and news from historically disenfranchised populations have entered the global knowledge corpus.
+* Thanks to the machines' ability to ingest and understand content in any language, knowledge and news from historically disenfranchised populations have entered the global knowledge corpus.
 * Knowledge is available to all, regardless of culture, region, or language.

 `James Cridland <https://www.flickr.com/people/18378655@N00>`__ on `Wikimedia Commons <https://commons.wikimedia.org/wiki/File:The_scales_of_justice_(4984060658).jpg>`__ // `CC BY 2.0 <https://creativecommons.org/licenses/by/2.0/legalcode>`__.